drbeefsupreme/qyron/README.md

 # qyron

-This is software for the Raspberry Pi and Teensy 3.6 used for making SmartMatrix API calls via TPM2 connected via USB serial.
+This is software for the Raspberry Pi and Teensy 3.6 w/ SmartMatrix LED Shield v3 used for making SmartMatrix API calls via TPM2 connected via USB serial.

 ## Install instructions